Python venv¶

 After loading the needed Python modules, one can create a virtual environment most efficiently using:

-is the name of the venv
+environment and [venv_name] is the name of the venv virtual environment.

-For example python -m venv --system-site-packages ~/my_venvs/example_venv
+For example python -m venv --system-site-packages ~/my_venvs/example_venv.

 Create virtual environments in your project storage